Bettyshen/ClusterDemo/README.md

 ![Create a working folder for your project](NewDirectory.png)

-2. Now, you can click the **Upload** button to upload all your R scripts, data, and shell scripts (.sh).
+2. Now, you can click the **Upload** button to upload all your R scripts, data, and bash scripts (.sh).

 ![Upload files](UploadFile.png)

+>[!NOTE}
+> In this tutorial, R script, bird data, and bash script are provided.
+Please check out those files in this repository.
+> [R link] (detectionFunction.R)